smals-belgium/shared-referral-prescription-webcomponent/README.md

 ## Running server

-Update the index.html to include the correct webcomponent.
+serve helps you serve a static site.
+You need to install serve globally.
+To do this, just run the command `npm install --global serve`.
-Run `serve --listen 4200` to run de index.html example page.
+If you want to run a webcomponent from the index.html page you can run `serve --listen 4200` to run de index.html example page.
-Run `serve --cors` to listen on localhost:3000 so it can be connected with the webapp.
+If you want to connect all webcomponents to the webapp you need to build all components and then run `serve --cors` to listen on localhost:3000.

 ## Running unit tests